GridSpace/grid-apps/readme.md

 npm start
 ```

-to start a local testing instance of KiriMoto on port 8080
+to start a local testing instance of KiriMoto on port 8080.
-access KiriMoto on the url http://localhost:8080/kiri
+then access KiriMoto on http://localhost:8080/kiri

 ## Other Start Options